Amy Kaner

 Valeria Reyes

-Valeria has been practicing yoga for over 10 years, and it has been a cornerstone of her healing journey.
-Through navigating her own health challenges, she discovered yoga as a powerful practice for supporting the body, mind, and spirit.
+Valeria has practiced yoga for over 10 years, making it a meaningful part of her healing journey.
+Through her own health experiences, she discovered yoga as a powerful practice for supporting the body, mind, and spirit.

 She completed her 200-hour Yoga Teacher Training in 2021 and is currently pursuing Iyengar Yoga certification.
 Valeria’s teaching encourages students to connect with their bodies, cultivate inner wisdom, and support their own healing journey.

-Outside the studio, she enjoys surfing, snowboarding, facilitating women’s circles, exploring spiritual practices, and spending time with loved ones.
+Outside the studio, she enjoys surfing, snowboarding, women’s circles, spiritual practices, and time with loved ones.
 She is excited to be part of the Redflo community.